Enhancing Computational Fluid Dynamics with Machine Learning: Accelerating direct numerical simulations

-It is also possible to accelerate CFD by solving the Poisson equation with deep learning, as proposed by several research groups in various areas~\cite{poisson,poisson2}.
-The Poisson equation is frequently used in operator-splitting methods to discretize the Navier--Stokes equations~\cite{bridson}, where first the velocity field is advected, and the resulting field $\mathbf{u}^*$ does not satisfy the continuity equation ({\it i.e.} for incompressible flows, $\mathbf{u}^*$ does not satisfy divergence free condition).
+It is also possible to accelerate CFD by solving the Poisson equation with deep learning; this has been done by several research groups in various areas, such as simulations of electric fields~\cite{poisson2} and particles~\cite{poisson}.
+The Poisson equation is frequently used in operator-splitting methods to discretize the Navier--Stokes equations~\cite{bridson}, where first the velocity field is advected, and the resulting field $\mathbf{u}^*$ does not satisfy the continuity equation ({\it i.e.} for incompressible flows, $\mathbf{u}^*$ does not satisfy the divergence-free condition).
 The second step involves a correction to ensure that $\mathbf{u}^*$ is divergence free, leading to the following Poisson equation:

 where $\Delta t$ is the simulation time step, $\rho$ is the fluid density, and $p$ is the pressure.
 Solving this equation is typically the most computationally expensive step of the numerical solver.
 Therefore, devising alternative strategies to solve it more efficiently is an area of great promise.
-Ajuria~{\it et al.}~\cite{poisson3} proposed using a convolutional neural network (CNN) coupled with a CFD code to solve (\ref{ec:poisson}) in incompressible cases and tested it in a plume configuration.
-Their results indicate that it is possible to outperform the traditional Jacobi solver with good accuracy at low Richardson numbers $Ri$; the Richardson number measures the ratio between the buoyancy and the shear in the flow.
-However, the accuracy degrades at higher $Ri$, motivating the authors to develop a hybrid CNN-CFD approach.
-Fully-convolutional neural networks were also used to solve the Poisson problem by decomposing the original problem into a homogeneous Poisson problem plus four inhomogeneous Laplace subproblems~\cite{poisson_imperial}.
+Machine learning can be used for this task, because this technology can exploit data from previous examples to find mappings between the divergence of the uncorrected velocity and the resulting pressure field.
+For instance, Ajuria~{\it et al.}~\cite{poisson3} proposed using a convolutional neural network (CNN) to solve Equation~(\ref{ec:poisson}) in incompressible simulations, and tested it in a plume configuration.
+Their results indicate that it is possible to outperform the traditional Jacobi solver with good accuracy at low Richardson numbers $Ri$ (the Richardson number measures the ratio between the buoyancy and the shear in the flow).
+However, the accuracy degrades at higher $Ri$, motivating the authors to combine the CNN with the Jacobi solver (which is used when the CNN diverges).
+CNNs were also used to solve the Poisson problem by decomposing the original problem into a homogeneous Poisson problem plus four inhomogeneous Laplace subproblems~\cite{poisson_imperial}.
 This decomposition resulted in errors below $10\%$, which motivates using this approach as a first guess in iterative algorithms, potentially reducing computational cost.
-These approaches may also be used to accelerate simulations of lower fidelity that rely on turbulence models, which will be discussed in the next section.
+Other data-driven methods~\cite{Weymouth} have been proposed to accelerate the pressure correction in multi-grid solvers.
+These approaches may also be used to accelerate simulations of lower fidelity that rely on turbulence models.